yig/GMU-CS425/README.md

 * 2024-10-02: Asset loading is mandatory for script manager.
 Also mentioned Lua debugger.
 * 2024-10-08: More information about using `debugger.lua`.
 * 2024-10-09: Scripting: don't store `sol::load_result`.
 Store `sol::protected_function`.
+* 2024-10-10: ECS rewritten for a Lua implementation.